llm-bible/llm-bible.github.io/_publications/ying2023intuitive.markdown

 bibkey: ying2023intuitive
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2309.17415"}
-tags: ['Security', 'Tools', 'Reinforcement Learning', 'RAG', 'Prompting', 'Applications']
+tags: ['Tools', 'Applications', 'RAG', 'Reinforcement Learning', 'Security', 'Prompting']
 ---
 This study investigates the behaviors of Large Language Models (LLMs) when faced with conflicting prompts versus their internal memory.
 This will not only